avnet-iotconnect/iotc-python-greengrass-sdk/README.md

 # Installing the Greengrass Nucleus

 The Components using this SDK need to be run on a Greengrass Nucleus.

+If testing our [examples](examples), see the README in that directory on how to set up the Device Remplate etc.

 When creating an /IOTCONNECT Greengrass Device (Nucleus) using the /IOTCONNECT Web UI: